 These periods of interrupted breathing can lessen the flow of oxygen and damage the optic nerve.
 There is an observable link between people who have sleep apnea and those who suffer from glaucoma, which may suggest a causal connection.
 The risk of people with sleep apnea developing glaucoma could be as high as 10 times the average.
 Individuals with sleep apnea should consult with their primary care physician, who can suggest lifestyle changes and devices such as oral appliances to help treat the condition.

-Glaucoma and the Amount of Sleep
+Best Amount of Sleep

 Too little or too much sleep can affect general health and contribute to eye problems.
 As mentioned above, extended periods of lying down can increase pressure on the optic nerve and contribute to the development of glaucoma.
 Yet too little sleep causes fatigue and has been associated with field vision loss.